KB Toys: Bankruptcies and closure

-Revival
+Cancelled revival

 Strategic Marks, LLC, a company that buys and revives defunct brands, registered a trademark for KB Toys in 2016, after Toys "R" Us allowed the previous registration to lapse.
 In March 2018, Strategic Marks founder Ellia Kassoff stated that due to Toys "R" Us going out of business in the United States, Strategic Marks planned to open 1,000 KB Toys pop-up stores across America for Black Friday (November 2018).
 After the holiday season, Kassoff would decide which stores would then become permanent.
 In early November 2018, Kasoff announced that the relaunch would be delayed until 2019, allowing the company to begin with "as few missteps as possible".
 Kasoff stated that the delay would "give us plenty of time to build out the most optimum supply chain, distribution and retail infrastructure our customers deserve."
 Prior to the delay, there had been plans to open 400 to 600 seasonal pop-up stores in 2018, and 600 to 800 permanent stores within three to four years.

 In March 2019, Kasoff cited a lack of funding as the reason that the pop-up stores did not open as planned.
 He stated, "The toy companies had lots of conflicts of interest that prevented them from investing in KB given that they sell to other retailers, and mall operators don't typically invest in prospective tenants.
 It is taking a while to get this done and build out a strategy.
 Once we get the money together we will be off and running."
 Strategic Marks sought an investment bank to finance the opening of 200 to 250 temporary KB Toys stores, which would determine whether permanent locations would be viable.
 Another possible reason why the revival never fully materialized is because Strategic Marks failed to renew the trademark for KB Toys in 2020.
 Because of this, the trademark would become a 606 trademark, meaning that all of the KB Toys trademarks are abandoned.
-In November 2024, the Firefly Brand Management Partnership announced plans to bring back KB Toys.

-On the Kb toys website it says they plan on doing a pop up Event in December 2025.